JuliaAI/MLJ.jl/paper/paper.md

-MLJ (Machine Learning in Julia) [@MLJ] is a toolbox written in Julia that provides a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine model implementations written in Julia and other languages.
+MLJ (Machine Learning in Julia) [@MLJ] is a toolbox written in Julia that provides a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine learning model implementations written in Julia and other languages.
 More broadly, the MLJ project hopes to bring cohesion and focus to a number of emerging and existing, but previously disconnected, machine learning algorithms